ELIXIR-Belgium/rdm-guide/pages/existing_data.md

 ## Sources of existing data

+**Bibliographic research**\
-**Bibliographic research**<br/>Start with a bibliographic research.
+Start with a bibliographic research.
 If you find an interesting publication without any available data, you can contact the authors and request access to their data.
 If their data are not available or you didn’t find any interesting publication, you can look for existing data in many repositories.

+**Data repositories**\
-**Data repositories**<br/>Repositories or databases can also contain data that are not linked to any manuscript or “results paper”.
+Repositories or databases can also contain data that are not linked to any manuscript or “results paper”.
 Repositories can be general, data type specific or discipline specific.

 ## ELIXIR Deposition Databases for Biomolecular Data